MultiPoolMiner/MultiPoolMiner/README.md

     set "command=& .\multipoolminer.ps1 -wallet 1Q24z7gHPDbedkaWDTFqhMF8g7iHMehsCb -username aaronsace -workername multipoolminer -region europe -currency btc,usd,eur -type amd,nvidia,cpu -poolname miningpoolhub,zpool,nicehash -algorithm cryptonight,decred,decrednicehash,ethash,ethash2gb,equihash,groestl,lbry,lyra2re2,lyra2z,neoscrypt,pascal,sib,skunk -donate 24 -watchdog -minerstatusurl https://multipoolminer.io/monitor/miner.php -switchingprevention 2"

+    start pwsh -noexit -executionpolicy bypass -command "& .\reader.ps1 -log 'MultiPoolMiner_\d\d\d\d-\d\d-\d\d\.txt' -sort '^[^_]*_' -quickstart"

     pwsh -noexit -executionpolicy bypass -windowstyle maximized -command "%command%"

     pause

+## ADVANCED CONFIGURATION

+### Advanced config options are available via Config.txt

+Current versions support advanced configuration via 'Config.txt' in the MPM main directory.
+Config.txt is a JSON file and human readable / editable.
+A good primer for undertstanding the JSON structure can be found here: https://www.tutorialspoint.com/json/index.htm
+The JSON file structure is very fragile - every comma counts, so be careful when editing this file manually.
+To test the validity of the structure use a web service like http://jsonviewer.stack.hu/.

+### Default content of 'Config.txt'

+{
+    "Pools": {
+        "MiningPoolHub": {
+            "User": "$UserName",
+            "Worker": "$WorkerName",
+            "API_ID": "$API_ID",
+            "API_Key": "$API_Key"
+        },
+            "MiningPoolHubCoins": {
+            "User": "$UserName",
+            "Worker": "$WorkerName",
+            "API_ID": "$API_ID",
+            "API_Key": "$API_Key"
+        },
+            "NiceHash": {
+            "BTC": "$Wallet",
+            "Worker": "$WorkerName"
+        },
+            "Zpool": {
+            "BTC": "$Wallet",
+            "Worker": "$WorkerName"
+        }
+    },
+    "Miners": {
+    },
+    "Interval": "$Interval",
+    "Region": "$Region",
+    "SSL": "$SSL",
+    "Type": "$Type",
+    "Algorithm": "$Algorithm",
+    "MinerName": "$MinerName",
+    "PoolName": "$PoolName",
+    "ExcludeAlgorithm": "$ExcludeAlgorithm",
+    "ExcludeMinerName": "$ExcludeMinerName",
+    "ExcludePoolName": "$ExcludePoolName",
+    "Currency": "$Currency",
+    "Donate": "$Donate",
+    "Proxy": "$Proxy",
+    "Delay": "$Delay",
+    "Watchdog": "$Watchdog",
+    "MinerStatusURL": "$MinerStatusURL",
+    "MinerStatusKey": "$MinerStatusKey",
+    "SwitchingPrevention": "$SwitchingPrevention"
+}

+There is a section for Pools, Miners and a general section

+#### Advanced config for Pools

+Settings for each configured pool are stored in its own subsection.

+##### To change payout currency of a pool

+If a pool allows payout in another currency than BTC you can change this.
+Note: Not all pools support this, for more information consult the pools web page

+    "Zpool": {
+        "BTC": "$Wallet",
+        "Worker": "$WorkerName"
+    }

+The payout currency is defined by this line:
+"BTC": "$Wallet",

+E.g. to change the payout currency for Zpool to LiteCoin replace the line for BTC with "LTC":  "<YOUR_LITECOIN_ADDRESS>",

+    "Zpool": {
+        "LTC":  "<YOUR_LITECOIN_ADDRESS>",
+        "Worker": "$WorkerName"
+    }

+##### To mine only selected coins

+The pools ending in ...Coins allow mining selected coins only, e.g mine only ZClassic on MPH Pool
+Note: Not all pools support this, for more information consult the pools web page

+    "ZpoolCoins":  {
+        "Worker":  "$WorkerName",
+        "BTC": "$Wallet",
+    }

+To limit mining to well defined coins add a line "Coins":  ["<CoinName>", "<AnotherCoinName>","YetAnotherCoinName","..."]
+To allow mining all coins remove the line "Coins": [...]

+E.g. to mine only the coins 'Pizza' and 'Vivo on Zpool change it to:

+    "ZpoolCoins":  {
+        "Worker":  "$WorkerName",
+        "BTC": "$Wallet",
+        "Coins":  ["Pizza", "Vivo"]
+    }

+#### Advanced config for Miners

+This is currently not used.
+For now just leave it as it is.

+#### General section

+Most of these parameters are automatically filled with values taht were passed to MPM via the start batch file.
+For now just leave it as it is.

 ## MULTIPOOLMINER'S LOGIC